kendagriff/workflow.js/README.md

 ## Multiple Workflows

 To define multiple workflows, simply create a workflow object with a name of your choosing.
-Initiathe workflows by passing a configuration array to `Workflow` constructor.
+Instantiate the workflows by passing a configuration array to `Workflow` constructor.

 Like this: